00Martin/ArchInstall/README.md

 Feel free to use, copy or modify the script as you will.
-I would recommend against executing the file as is since it is designed for my configuration.

 DISCLAIMER:
-When you use, copy or modify any part of this script, you accept in good faith to be fully responsible to what happens to your computer (or whichever device you were using it with), and this even if the source file was not working as intended.
+When you use, copy or modify any part of this script, you accept in good faith to be fully responsible to what happens to your computer (or whichever device you were using it with), and this even if my source file was not working as intended (since I make it public without any guarantees).
+If you don't understand what is in this script or don't feel comfortable enough with modifying it then it's probably out of your reach.